 Buildings and works related to earlier warrant applications or commencing before 1 May 2005 are subject to previous building standards and procedures regulations, in particular the time by when these works must be completed.
-Previously exempt works, in particular any no longer exempt, must be completed within four months, otherwise the exemption falls and a warrant for any additional work may be required.
+Previously exempt works, in particular any no longer exempt, must have been completed by 2nd September 2005, otherwise the exemption falls and a warrant for any additional work may be required.